mahboube89/Library-Management-Nodejs/API_DOCUMENTATION.md

         "price": 25 (optional)
     }
 - **Response**:
-    - 200 OK: If the book was successfully updated
+    - 200 OK: If the book details are successfully updated.
-    - 400 Bad Request: If the price is negative or non-numeric, or if the id is not provided.
+    - 400 Bad Request: If bookId is missing or invalid, or if price is negative.
-    - 404 Not Found: If the book with the specified id is not found
+    - 404 Not Found: If the book with the provided bookId is not found.
-    - 400 Invalid JSON: If the request body is not valid JSON
+    - 400 Bad Request: If the request body contains invalid JSON.

 ### Delete Book (DELETE)
 - **Endpoint**: `/api/books?id={bookId}`